altinoga2017/webrtc-chat/README.md

 3. Start the server with `npm start` or `node server`
 4. Visit [http://localhost:3000/](http://localhost:3000/)

 HTTPS is required for remote cameras and remote microphone to work.
 Currently, there's no known method for creating SSL certificates for a private IP address.
-You can easily acquire a free SSL certificate for a public domain.
+You can easily acquire a free SSL certificate for a public domain...

 ## Deployment Steps